Steps of Scouting

 Tigers through Webelos will begin with the BOBCAT rank.
 It involves learning about the values, signs, and symbols of the Boy Scouts of America and Cub Scouting.
 While you are working on the Bobcat rank, you may also work on the rank for you age or grade, but you must finish Bobcat before any other rank is awarded.

 After completing kindergarten or turning 6 years old, you will become a Tiger, then a Wolf after first grade or turning 7, then a Bear after finishing second grade or turning 8.

 WEBELOS, an acronym for “WE’LL BE LOYAL SCOUTS,” is the rank for fourth graders.
 Six adventures are required.
 To earn this rank, you must be active in your den for three months.

-In order to join Boy Scouts, you must be at least 10 years old, currently in the fifth grade, and register on or after March 1; or have completed the Arrow of Light Award and be at least 10 year old; or are age 11 but have not reached age 18.
+In order to join Scouts BSA, you must be at least 10 years old, currently in the fifth grade, and register on or after March 1; or have completed the Arrow of Light Award and be at least 10 year old; or are age 11 but have not reached age 18.

-There are two phases of advancement for Boy Scouts.
+There are two phases of advancement for Scouts.
 In the first, from Scout through First Class Scout, you’ll advance by learning Scoutcraft skills, working as a part of a team, and becoming more self-reliant.
 In the second phase, from Star Scout through Eagle Scout, you’ll advance as you develop leadership skills, earn merit badges, and perform valuable community service.